gohugoio/hugoDocs/content/en/render-hooks/links.md

 > [!note]
 > With inline elements such as images and links, remove leading and trailing whitespace using the `{{‑ ‑}}` delimiter notation to prevent whitespace between adjacent inline elements and text.

-In its default configuration, Hugo renders Markdown links according to the [CommonMark specification][].
+In its default configuration, Hugo renders Markdown links according to the [CommonMark][] specification.
 To create a render hook that does the same thing:

 ```go-html-template {file="layouts/_markup/render-link.html" copy=true}
 <a href="{{ .Destination | safeURL }}"